-Cauliflower Rice and Pinto Bean Vegan Burrito Bowl
+Cauliflower Rice and Pinto Bean Burrito Bowl

 I’ve said it before, but I think you need to add ingredients with strong flavors to turn cauliflower rice into something that’s really good, and in this recipe the beans and cauliflower rice get a big flavor boost with red onion, Poblano peppers, and Kalyn’s Taco Seasoning; then the cauliflower rice and beans mixture is topped with a fresh-tasting salsa with tomatoes, avocados, green onion, cilantro, lime juice, chopped poblanos, and cumin.
 Oh yeah, this was so, so good!

 - While that’s cooking dice avocado, toss with lime juice, tomatoes, chopped Poblano, green onion, chopped cilantro (or use more green onion if you’re not a cilantro fan), lime juice, and a little cumin.

 - Heat the oil in a large wok or frying pan with high sides, add garlic, and cook just until you smell garlic, then discard garlic.

-- To serve the Cauliflower Rice and Pinto Bean Burrito Bowls, put a generous amount of the cauliflower mixture into a bowl and top with a big scoop of salsa.
+- To serve the Cauliflower Rice and Pinto Bean Burrito Bowls, put a generous amount of the cauliflower/bean mixture into a bowl and top with a big scoop of salsa.
 (Chunky commercial salsa could also be used.)

-More Vegan Dinners You Might Like:
+More Meatless or Vegan Dinners You Might Like:

 Tofu Lettuce Wrap Tacos ~ Kalyn’s Kitchen

 Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce ~ Kalyn’s Kitchen